LuisMtz-0/readMeShrimp/Develop/README.md

   ## Description

-  This program was created to help developers focused more time on building their application then using most of their time to create a read me.
-This way we can solve their problem by creating a main focus on important part for a read me.
-Main problem I faced was  se arching  how ott   use  the e .this  fufunction
+  This will help programers focus more on on their application than on making sure their read me file is correct . by giving them the most important questions they don't have to worried about missing information

   ## Installation